 The global Blubber stream

 Blubber can be found in the main navigation under „Community“.
-This is the global Blubber stream.
 Here you can find all blubbers of your buddies, all blubbers from your courses and all private blubbers that are more or less directed towards you.

 A “blubber” is nothing but a short - possibly formatted - text written by someone.
 For example like this one:

-You can reply to a blubber in the little reply field below it („comment on this“).
+You can reply to a blubber in the little reply field below it.
 Enter your comment and press enter – the blubber will immediately show up under the previous blubber.
 Yes, immediately!
 Blubber works in real-time communication just like a chat.
 If someone else replies you will see the blubber without having to reload the page.
 Just like a chat, but continuously and with text formatting.

-In this window you can select the context of the blubber.
+Besides the global blubber stream there are more blubber types.
+Press + in order to open a new window in which you can select the context of the blubber.
 Context?
 Yes, there are three kinds of blubbers.

 - Public Blubbers: these blubbers are visible to all users that have added you as a buddy.
 Please note: It is not necessary for you to add these users as a buddy, but they need to have you on their buddy list.
 To have someone on your buddy list doesn’t mean anything else but to “follow” them, just like it’s called in several social networks.